YangPiCui/3DPrinterCalibrationAndTuning/Raise3D_Pro2/README.md

 > Travel Speed = 150 //Max mechanical speed

 With the jerk and print speed set, next tune the acceleration.
 Assume a bed gap of 0.1mm and 5mm/s bed travel speed, the minimum acceleration for the bed to not hit the nozzle can be calculated from the acceleration equation to be 50mm/s2.
 Pro2's default XY acceleration of 500mm/s2 works.

+At the end I tuned jerk and acceleration to minimize printer's mechanical stress.

 ### Calibrate Extruder Offset from each other
 Print the calibration object in folder "CalibrationObjects/DualExtruderCalibration".